tirmizee/SpringBoot-JWT-React/README.md

 ### Examples

 - Authentication and Authorization with JWT using Spring Security.
-- Revoking Access token when User logout.
+- Revoking access token when user logout.

 ### Reference